About Databases¶

 Update the schema in the custom domain table to match the schema required the custom database table.

-To enforce static schemas
+To enforce a static table schema

 From the Database Table editor, under Advanced Settings, expand Table Schema.